 We will compare the pros and cons of Scribd and Audible, and hope to help you find an audiobook platform that really works for you.

 ● Content types and formats are minimal, and users are limited to libraries of audiobooks.

 ● Multiple content types, including music, audiobooks, documents, podcasts, and more.

 ● Once you cancel your subscription, all of the audiobooks are gone.

 Part 3.
 Comparison Table: Is Scribd Better than Audible

 We hope you can get a clearer understanding of Scribd vs Audible with the comparison table below.

 |Pricing||$7.95; $14.95; $22.95||$11.99|

-If you choose Audible and find that it doesn't support your device, you can use a converter called DRmare Audible Downloader.
+If you choose Audible and find that it does not support your device, you can use a converter called DRmare Audible Converter.
 It allows you to convert and download Audible books to MP3 for playback on any device.
-It also supports other popular audio formats including FLAC, AAC, M4A, and so on.
-The original sound quality of your audiobooks will be kept.
+It also supports other popular audio formats including FLAC, AAC, M4A and more.
+The original audio quality of the audiobook will be preserved.
 You can use this tool to download and save your Audible audiobooks forever.
-You can listen to Audible offline even if your subscription expires.
+Even if your subscription expires, you can listen to Audible offline.